minios-linux/minios-live/docs/minios-cmd.1.md

   - **Bookworm/Trixie only:** **toolbox**, **ultra**
   - **Ubuntu:** **standard** only
 - **Compression Type:** Specify the image compression method (**zstd**)
-- **Kernel:** Configure kernel type, enable AUFS support, and DKMS module compilation
+- **Kernel:** Select a distribution or AUFS-enabled MiniOS kernel and compile optional DKMS modules
 - **Locale and Timezone:** Set the system locale and timezone with multilingual support

 # OPTIONS